Force over Distance: Faster than Light

 Matt stops.

 Dr. Rush looks like he’s having a tough time deciding whether to be mad or not.
 He mostly looks surprised.
 Maybe a little confused, even.
-The colonel sighs, and offers him a hand up.
-Rush takes it, but instead of getting hauled to his feet, Young helps him sit, real slow, one hand on the scientist’s shoulder.
+The colonel sighs and offers him a hand up.
+Rush takes it, braced for another haul, but Young helps him sit, real careful.

-Matt looks at Chloe to see what her take is, but her hair is over her face and she’s bent over one of the monitors, totally focused on whatever’s coming through.
-He backs into his original spot.
+Matt looks at Chloe to see what her take is, but her hair is over her face and she’s reading a monitor, focused on whatever’s coming through.

 The colonel looks at Rush like he’s worried.
-Real worried.
-And even though he’s pulled the guy up, their hands stay clasped.
-Young keeps his grip on Rush’s shoulder.
+Even though he’s already pulled the guy up, their hands stay clasped.
 They look at one another without speaking.
-This time, it looks like the mind control is going the other way.
-Because at the end of it, when Young lets him go, Rush looks up at Chloe and says, “We’ve got more than enough data for the initial modeling.
+This time, it seems like the mind control is going the other way.
+Because at the end of it, when Young lets him go, Rush looks at Chloe and says, “We’ve got more than enough data for the initial modeling.
 Let’s start downloading.”

 “He okay?”
 Matt asks quietly.

 “Yeah.”
 The word is full of grind and grudge.
-Young has stopped watching the room.
-He’s only watching Rush.
+Young’s whole attention is on Rush.

-“Not sure it does,” Young says, with a flat finality that leaves no room for further questions.
+“Not sure it does,” Young speaks with a finality that leaves no room for further questions.

 “Yes sir,” Matt replies.

-The colonel is a great commanding officer.
+The colonel’s a great commanding officer.
 He’s true to his word.
 He’s got a good heart.
-He doesn’t believe in himself like he should, sometimes.
+He doesn’t believe in himself like he should.
 He thinks Telford could do his job.
 Or Wray.
 He doesn’t know how much he’s pulled the crew together.
 But the guy’s had a chip on his shoulder about Rush from day one.
-A blind spot a mile wide.
-He doesn’t see Rush clearly.

 Matt isn’t sure what to make of that, and he never has been.

 The colonel is, Matt’s pretty sure, starting to turn around on Rush.
-He doesn’t know why.
-Rush has made a few spectacular saves in recent months, maybe it’s that.
-Maybe it’s the scientist’s new connection with the ship, which looks to be pretty hard on the guy.
-Or maybe it’s just that the smaller things have started to add up.
-Like this.
-Right here.
-Half an hour back.
-When he’d insisted Chloe be the one to open the door.
+Their chief scientist has made a few spectacular saves in recent months; maybe it’s that.
+Maybe it’s the man’s new connection with the ship, which looks to be pretty tough on him.
+Or maybe it’s just that the smaller things are adding up.
+Like today, half an hour back, when he’d insisted Chloe be the one to open the door.

-It would sure be nice if there was a little more unity at the upper command levels.
+It’d sure be nice to have a little more unity at the upper command levels.

-But, even if things stay as explosive as ever.
-Matt believes in the crew around the colonel and Dr. Rush.
-Like some kind of containment field.
+But, even if things stay as explosive as ever, Matt believes in the crew around the colonel and Dr. Rush.
 People have, finally, started to rally beneath a dual banner.

 It’ll be fine.